ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/01-binary-trees.md

 ones most commonly used, they are not universal.
-Because the common meaning of the words "full" and "complete" are quite similar, there is little that you can do to distinguish between them other than to memorize the definitions.
+Because the common meaning of the words "full" and "complete" are quite similar, there is little that you can do to distinguish between them other than to memorise the definitions.
 Here is a memory aid that you might find useful: "Complete" is a wider word than "full", and complete binary trees tend to be wider than full binary trees because each level of a complete binary tree is as wide as possible.